giordano-lucas/exchange-price-propagation/index.md

 ## Impact of liquidity

 In the previous section we found out that distance is not the only factor dring lag durations.
 IN this section we investigate a new factor candidate, namely: `liquidity`.
 It seems likely that the price propagation is slower when the period between transactions is big.
 Imagine comparing The NYSE with a much smaller exchange where shell shares are only exchanged once an hour.
-To illustrate this factor, we first compute the daily median of `perdiod` between trades for each exchange.
-Then using the obtained time series we plot the absolute lags between exchanges against the difference of `periods`.
+To illustrate this factor, we first compute the daily median of `perdiod` between trades for each exchange.The obtained time series evolve as follows:

+{% include_relative figures/plotly/daily_mean_prices_trade.html %}

+The daily median of the period between trades decays over time, meaning that the stock (Shell) is more and more traded.
+However, it appears that between 2006 and 2008 this metric multiple ties higher for the British market than for the two others.

+Then using these time series we plot the absolute lags between exchanges against the difference of `periods`.
 For example: on 2015-01-12 the median `period` between trades is 1.5s in the `US` and 1.0s in `NL`, we also have a lag of 500ms between these exchanges.
 Thus we add on the graph the point: $$(\mid 1.5-1 \mid \cdot \mid 500 \mid) = (0.5,500)$$.
 The final graph is the following:

 {% include_relative figures/plotly/daily_lag_vs_period_diff_trade.html %}